QLTS for US Attorneys

 Unlike the QLTT, there is no experience requirement or training to complete!
 All you need is to pass two assessments (written and practical) before you can gain admission to the Roll of Solicitors of England and Wales.

 The first assessment (which must be passed before attempting the practical assessment) is the MCT – Multiple Choice Test.
 This format is very similar to the Multistate Bar Exam (MBE).
 The MCT includes 180 questions with five possible answers covering several practice areas in English law.
 The test is divided into two periods of three hours and 90 questions each.
-The MCT is a standardized test with no pre-determined pass mark.

 The purpose of the MCT is to measure the examinee’s knowledge and understanding of established standards related to a newly qualified solicitor in England and Wales.
 Upon successful completion of the MCT, you will be eligible to attempt the practical assessment of the QLTS – the OSCE (Objective Structured Clinical Examination).

-The OSCE tests several skills: interviewing advocacy, online legal research, drafting and writing.
+The OSCE tests several skills: interviewing advocacy, online legal research, legal drafting and legal writing.
 The OSCE runs across several days and is conducted in the context of the three practice areas of Business Law and Practice, Litigation and Property Law.